ta223dh/java-todo-rest-api/README.md

 It runs the spring application directly on the local machine, and a MySQL database in docker.

+### Layered architecture

+The application uses a layered archiecture with DTO (data transfer objects) that are used towards the clients and entities for TodoLists and TodoItems that are used towards the database.

+- Client
+- Controller (DTO)
+- Service (DTO & Entity)
+- Repository (Entity)
+- Database

 ## Developer Setup

 ### Prerequisites